andrewboutros/rad-flow/docs/rad-sim-adder-design.rst

 config.yml
 ^^^^^^^^^^
-As this is a basic primitive design of RAD-Sim, the example config provided in :doc:`rad-sim-code-structure` is used.
+The example config provided in :doc:`rad-sim-code-structure` is used.

 Running the Example
 -------------------